-- sites that are under construction, parked domains, or are just not working
+- sites or apps that are under construction, parked domains, or are just not working

 - sites that have disabled the browser's back button

-In order to help you provide a quality user experience and deliver attractive, professional looking ads, Google has developed technical specifications for our ad units.
-We only allow promotions that comply with these technical specifications, so please review the technical requirements for all ad formats that you're using.
+In order to help you provide a quality user experience and deliver attractive, professional-looking ads, we only allow ads that comply with specific requirements for each ad format.
+Review the requirements for all ad formats that you're using.

-Note: We don't allow "non-family safe" ads in image ads, video ads, ad extensions, and other non-text ad formats.
-Please read more about this policy.
+Note that we don't allow Non-family safe ads in image ads, video ads, and other non-text ad formats.
+Read more about our Adult content policy.

-Examples of technical requirements: character limits for the ad headline or body, image size requirements, file size limits, video length limits, aspect ratios
+Examples of ad format requirements: character limits for the ad headline or body, image size requirements, file size limits, video length limits, aspect ratios

 About our policies